NaturailyShopify/Naturaily-netlify/_posts/2019-09-04-why-do-we-fail-at-abstractions.md

 end
 ```

 We could either go with a plethora of conditional statements but that’s just evil.
 Instead, let’s rely purely on API, not the type of the object itself.
-It would be really bad if we had to ask if the server is on Apache or Nginx, wouldn’t it?
+It would be really bad if we had to ask if the server runs on Apache or Nginx, wouldn’t it?
 Now, it is time to create different subtypes of a TravelPresenter!

 ```ruby
 class CarTravelPresenter < TravelPresenter